chipbell4/chipbell4.github.io/_drafts/importable-js.md

 const outputDirectory = path.resolve(process.argv[3]);

 // This array contains a list of any validation errors we found when attempting
-// check that the input file and output directory exist let errors = [];
+// to check that the input file and output directory exist let errors = [];

 // confirm that the input file exists and is a file